 2. Submit Official Transcripts

 The Division of Graduate Studies at San Francisco State University requires all admitted students to submit an official sealed transcript from all universities and community colleges.
 All official transcripts (and international academic documents) should be submitted before the start of the semester, preferably before you register for your first semester classes.
 Visit our University's Official Transcript Requirement page for details on how and where to submit transcripts and academic documents.
 Students who have taken courses at San Francisco State University do not need to submit an SF State transcript.

 Any international transcripts must include original transcripts plus a certified English translation.
 If your official transcripts do not show the degree received, then a copy of your diploma with a certified English Translation is also required.
-International students should also review the information about specific Admission criteria by Country.
+International students should also review the information about our university's Required Academic Documents.

 3. Submit proof of immunization

 Admitted students need to submit proof of having received all required immunizations before registering for classes.
 Please refer to the SF State Immunization Requirements.
 The University will verify proof of immunization once they have been submitted.
 Students who have obtained an undergraduate degree from San Francisco State University do not need to submit proof since the immunization records should already be on file.

 U.S. citizens and residents: Students who are considering financial aid, may refer to the San Francisco State Financial Aid webpage.
 Please note the FAFSA deadline for the State of California is March 1.
 If you missed the deadline, you may still file the FAFSA application but the award decision may be delayed.
 If you have questions about financial aid, please contact Mr. Jimmie Wilder at 1-415-338-7000 or email him at firstname.lastname@example.org.